Clementine951/ALGOSUP_2022_Project_3_D/Documents/Functionnal.md

 This command runs our project.

 If you want just run our test you can type the ``` dotnet test``` command.

+## User Case
+Anyone with or without knowledge of music or programming can use this project

 ## Product overview
 -- the explanation of how the application will solve a specific problem for the target audience.